What is an Algorithm?

-- By using the algorithm, the problem is broken down into smaller pieces or steps hence, it is easier for a programmer to convert it into an actual program
+- By using it, the problem is broken down into smaller pieces or steps; hence, it is easier for a programmer to convert it into an actual program.

 In order to design a robust and best time complexity algorithm, one has to be good logical thinking, and should be good at mathematics and should know at least one object-oriented programming language.
 Knowledge of Data Structure is also needed.

 - Computers – Learn about arrays, linked lists, binary trees, hash tables, graphs, stacks, queues, heaps, and other fundamental data structures.

 - Mathematics – Learn about set theory, finite-state machines, regular expressions, matrix multiplication, bitwise operations, solving linear equations, and other important concepts such as permutations, combinations, pigeonhole principle.